WLOGSolutions/RSuite/docs/basic_workflow.md

 }
 ```

-Please remember to add `#'@export` if you want to see this function in global namespace.
+Please remember to add `#'@export` if you want to see this function in the global namespace.

-Now you can change master script by adding one line to it
+Now you can change the master script by adding one line to it

 ```R
 # Detect proper script_path (you cannot use args yet as they are build with tools in set_env.r)